Tearran/configng-v2/CONTRIBUTING.md

 - **Modules are Bash scripts** designed to run independently (CLI/test/demo) or be sourced by the main framework (TUI/automation).
 - **Config files** (`.conf`) use simple, flat key=value pairs.
 - **No forced Pythonic patterns:**
-	- Avoid unnecessary functions or complex/nested.
+	- Avoid unnecessary functions or complex/nested structures.
 	- Prefer simple, transparent Bash logic; use functions for clarity, not for forced structure.
 - **Independence is key:**
 	- Each module should be testable, callable, and understandable on its own.